Become a Volunteer

 - Section 985.701, relating to sexual misconduct in juvenile justice programs.

 - Section 985.711, relating to introduction, removal, or possession of contraband at a juvenile detention facility or commitment program.

-You will not be eligible to volunteer for the Monroe County School District - Any misdemeanor offense prohibited under any of the following statutes:
+You will not be eligible to volunteer for the Monroe County School District if the school or department does not submit your volunteer application name to their approved Volunteer List, and/or if you have been convicted of any Misdemeanor Offenses prohibited under any of the following statutes:

 - Section 784.03, relating to battery, if the victim of the offense was a minor.